Priyesh-coder/drum-kit/README.md

 The best way to become a good developer is by practicing what you have learned.
 Practice makes perfect.
 Building a simple Drum Kit will help you practice and improve your coding skills in general.

-You can also go through this project website and give your valuable feedback.
+You can also go through this project website and give your valuable feedback.👁‍🗨

-Thank you for reading this article, I hope you found it useful.
+Thank you for reading this article, I hope you found it useful.✨